paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 Imports an assignment cert referenced by block hash and candidate index.
 As a postcondition, if the cert is valid, it will have distributed the cert to all peers who have the block in their view, with the exclusion of the peer referenced by the `MessageSource`.

 We maintain a few invariants:
-  * we only send an assignment to a peer after we add its fingerpring to our knownledge
+  * we only send an assignment to a peer after we add its fingerprint to our knowledge
-  * we add a fingerprint of an assignment to our knownledge only if it's valid and hasn't been added before
+  * we add a fingerprint of an assignment to our knowledge only if it's valid and hasn't been added before

 The algorithm is the following: